codio/site/source/docs/content/authoring/assessments/assessments-standard-code-tests.html.md

 - **Name** is a short name that describes the test.
 This name will appear in teacher dashboards, so naming it clearly is important so teachers can see precisely which challenges are successfully met (or not) by students.
 In many cases, you do not want to see this text appear within the challenge text the student sees.
 To suppress this text, flip the **Show Name** switch next to the name field.
 - **Instructions** is the actual text that should be shown to the user, written in markdown.
 - **Command** is the command that executes the student code itself.
+If you store the assessment scripts in the `.guides/secure` folder, they will run securely such that the student has no way of either viewing the script or viewing other files in that folder that might contain secure data.
 - **Pre-exec command** is the command to execute before you run the test.
 This will normally be a compile command.
 - **Points** is the score given to the student if the code test passes.
 You can choose any positive numeric value.
 - **Case insensitive** tells Codio to make a case insensitive output comparison.
 By default, the comparison will be case sensitive.